Architecture of Mongolia: Revolutionary architecture

 The October Revolution destroyed much traditional culture, with over 800 monasteries demolished and thousands of lamas purged.
 The constructivist architecture which flourished in the Soviet Union also took root in Mongolia.
 The Radio and Postal Communications Committee building, with its pyramid-topped tower, was an example of constructivism.
 Other examples were the Mongoltrans offices, the Ministry of Internal Affairs and the Military Club.

 Classicism and mass production

 Downtown Ulaanbaatar was designed by Soviet architects, who developed classicism as Stalinist architecture.
 The Ministry of Foreign Affairs, the State University, Government House, the Opera House and the State Library exemplify European classicism.

 Mongolian architects worked to creatively combine this neoclassicism with traditional Mongolian architecture.
-The development of downtown Ulaanbaatar continued at the initiative of B. Chimed, who designed the National Theatre, the Natural History Museum and the Ulaanbaatar Hotel.
+The development of downtown Ulaanbaatar continued at the initiative of B. Chimed, who designed the Mongolian State Academic Drama Theatre, the Mongolian Natural History Museum, and the Ulaanbaatar Hotel.
 The theatre has the quadratic plane and double-tier marquee roof of Mongolian architecture; it and his other buildings Chimed's use of indigenous traditions in contemporary architecture.
 This direction was followed by other architects; the Urt Tsagaan (Tourists' Walk) and Ministry of Health by B. Dambiinyam and the Astronomical Observatory, State University Building #2 and Meteorology Building by A. Hishigt are distinct from European architecture.